 - Besides, Khichdi is day to day food whereas Bisi Bele Bhath is a delicacy.

 - Khichdi is eaten all over India in different variations whereas Bisi Bele Bhat belongs to Karnataka.

 BrownTop Millet is a forgotten millet and is not much known and has recently made a comeback.
-Actually, when I was buying my lot of millets for this challenge then the shopkeeper showed mee this and i was like, Is this a millet?
+Actually, when I was buying my stock of millets then the shopkeeper showed me this and i was like, Is this a millet?
 Never heard of!
 There is only a Kannada name for this and in no other languages.
 Its Kannada name is Korale.

-Nutrition In Brown Top Millet: This gluten-free millet is rich in fibre, contains 12.5% and is thus considered as a medicine for treating various lifestyle diseases like diabetes and heart-related ailments.
+Nutrition In Brown Top Millet: This gluten-free millet is included in the list of Siridhanya and is rich in fibre, contains 12.5% and is thus considered as a medicine for treating various lifestyle diseases like diabetes and heart-related ailments.

 Thus I used an equal quantity of water, 1 cup water for 1 cup Mix (millet plus lentil).

 Now, when you have all these ready with you then all are put in the pressure cooker and cooked for just 1 whistle.
 Let the pressure settle down on its own and then when you open the pressure cooker, it just needs 2 minutes more.
 Temper it with curry leaves and mustard seeds, add tamarind water and lots of green coriander.
 Oh! one second, I forgot a very important ingredient.
 Any guesses?
 Its ghee or say clarified butter.
 Top it up with ghee and you are good to go.

 Why You Will Love This Recipe